Bob Mathias: Post college

-After the 1952 Olympics, Mathias retired from athletic competition.
 He later became the first director of the United States Olympic Training Center, a post he held from 1977 to 1983.

 He and his wife Melba can be seen on the edition of April 29, 1954, of You Bet Your Life.
 During the discussion he mentions a forthcoming film in which the couple played themselves, called The Bob Mathias Story.
 He also starred in a number of mostly cameo-type roles in a variety of movies and TV shows throughout the 1950s.
 In the 1959–1960 television season, Mathias played Frank Dugan, with costars Keenan Wynn as Kodiak and Chet Allen as Slats, in the TV series The Troubleshooters, which featured 26 episodes on events at construction sites.
 In 1960, he also appeared as an athletic Theseus in an Italian "peplum," or sword-and-sandal, film: Minotaur, the Wild Beast of Crete.

 Political career

 Between 1967 and 1975, Mathias served four terms in the United States House of Representatives as a Republican, representing the northern San Joaquin Valley of California.
 (These were the same eight years in which Ronald Reagan served two terms as governor of California.)
 He defeated Harlan Hagen, the 14-year Democratic Party incumbent, by about 11% in the 1966 election.
 This was not too surprising because this area started to move away from its New Deal Democratic roots.
 But, like most Republicans and Democrats from California, he continued his predecessor's support of Civil Rights by voting in favor of the Civil Rights Act of 1968.

 Mathias was re-elected three times without serious difficulty, but in 1974, his Congressional district was significantly redrawn in a mid-decade state redistricting plan.
 Renumbered as the 17th, Mathias's district acquired a large section of Fresno while losing several rural areas.
 Mathias was narrowly defeated for re-election by John Hans Krebs, a member of the Fresno County Board of Supervisors.
 Mathias was one of several Republicans swept out of office in the wake of the Watergate scandal.

 From June to August 1975, Mathias served as the deputy director of the Selective Service.
 Mathias was also a regional director in the unsuccessful 1976 presidential election campaign of Gerald Ford.